Kreyes96/my-travel-net/pull_request_template.md

-# ¿Qué tipo de cambios ha realizado?
+# What kinds of changes have you made?
 - [ ] Front-End
 - [ ] Back-End
-- [ ] Configuraciones
+- [ ] Settings

-# Descripción del pull request.
+# Description of the pull request.
-Describa de manera clara y concisa los nuevos cambios que ha realizado.
+Clearly and concisely describe the new changes you have made.

-# ¿Cómo se puede comprobar los nuevos cambios?
+# How can you check the new changes?
-URL y/o forma en que se pueden observar los nuevos cambios realizados.
+URL and/or way in which the new changes made can be observed.